An inclusion-exclusion principle for tautological sheaves on Hilbert schemes of points: Good degeneration of Hilbert schemes of points revisited

 defined by (the units $\xi_i$ are absorbed into $u_i$ or $y$)

-The morphism $\tilde{h}$ represents a closed subscheme $W$ of $\Spec(R'')\times_{C[n]}Y[n]$ which is finite and flat of degree $n$ over $\Spec(R'')$, such that the support of the central fiber of $W$ satisfies the condition in proposition \ref{thm-stable-locus}, and the generic fiber of $W$ is isomorphic to $Z$.
-In particular $q^{-1}W$ does not meet the intersections of any two components of the special fiber of $\mathcal{Y}\times_{C[n]}\Spec(R'')$.
-Further blowing up successively the strict transform of $V(y,\varpi^k)$ for appropriate $k$'s, we complete the construction \ref{cons-specialization-0dim-subscheme-2} for $R''$, and the resulted subscheme $W''$ satisfies the requirement of our statement.
+If some $e_i=0$, then deleting this index will yield an isomorphic scheme.
+So we can assume $e_i\geq 1$ for $1\leq i\leq n$.
+The morphism $\tilde{h}$ represents a closed subscheme $W$ of $\mathfrak{Y}[n]\times_{C[n]}\Spec(R'')$ which is finite and flat of degree $n$ over $\Spec(R'')$, such that the support of the central fiber of $W$ satisfies the condition in Proposition \ref{thm-stable-locus}, and the generic fiber of $W$ is isomorphic to $Z$.
+In particular $q^{-1}W$ does not meet the intersections of any two components of the special fiber of $\mathfrak{Y}[n]\times_{C[n]}\Spec(R'')$.
+Further blowing up successively the strict transform of $V(u_i,\varpi^k)$ and $V(y,\varpi^k)$ for appropriate $i$ and $k$'s, we complete the Construction \ref{cons-specialization-0dim-subscheme-3} for $R''$, and the resulted subscheme $W''$ satisfies the requirement of our statement.
 Hence the proof is complete. \end{proof}